isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1823.md

 ---
-title: 'Automated Labelling Machine'
+title: 'High pressure industrial vacuum cleaner'
 permalink: /productivity-solutions-grant/solutionrepo/solution1823
 ---

-## Automated Labelling Machine
+## High pressure industrial vacuum cleaner

 ## Overview

 **Description**

-The automated labelling machine replaces manual labelling and can be used for drums, tin cans or carboy, where applicable.
-Each machine can be customised to fit the unit requirement for eg. standard 200L/120L drum or 1L/3L tin cans/jerry cans.
+The explosion proof high pressure industrial vacuum cleaner can handle wet and dry dirt, debris, metal chippings, and liquids.
+It is a more efficient method of cleaning up at the worksite compared to manual means.

-Cost of equipment capped at $37,500 per unit
+Cost of equipment capped at $12,500 per unit

 ## Solution Packages Option(s)